 International merchandise trade statistics aim to satisfy the information needs of various user groups, ranging from international trade policymakers and commodity market analysts to compilers of balance of payments and national accounts.
 IMTS 2010 is intended to provide recommendations that are globally applicable and operational.
 The conceptual framework of IMTS 2010 reflects both the multipurpose nature of these statistics and concern for availability of the adequate data sources and data-compilation procedures.
 IMTS 2010 follows an integrated approach to economic statistics, including the use, as applicable,of common concepts, definitions, classifications and data-compilation strategies.IMTS2010 Compilers Manual

 The Manual on Statistics of International Trade in Services 2010 (MSITS 2010) addresses the needs of a variety of producers and users of such statistics.
 While it is primarily a guide for statistical compilers, it is also a useful tool for governments and international organizations that use statistical information in connection with international negotiations on trade in services.
-Furthermore, it can aid enterprises and others that need to monitor developments in international services markets.MSITS2010 Compilers Guide [Draft]
+Furthermore, it can aid enterprises and others that need to monitor developments in international services markets.MSITS2010 Compilers Guide [White Cover Unedited]